 The Department of Medical Imaging and Radiation Sciences at Arkansas State University began in 1981 with the radiologic technology program.
 Since the establishment of the first program, the university has added six major emphases to the baccalaureate of science in radiologic sciences (BSRS) degree.
-Each program within the department maintains applicable JRCERT or JRCERT-DMS programmatic accreditation and has established a reputation for quality education and clinical experiences in the imaging and radiation sciences.
+Each program within the department maintains applicable JRCERT or CAAHEP programmatic accreditation and has established a reputation for quality education and clinical experiences in the imaging and radiation sciences.

 Career Path Options